COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Data and Evaluation Setup

+We evaluate our models on various speech-to-text tasks, which fall into 2 major categories according to whether the model has been trained on those tasks.

-We test the models on two tasks that they were trained on: ASR and SQA.
-We use the original segmentation for ASR and a longer segmentation for SQA, which leads to fewer utterances for the latter.
-However, one utterance may contain multiple QAs, and there are 1407 QAs in total.
+\textbf{Trained Tasks:} We test the models on two tasks that they are trained on: ASR and SQA.
+We use the original TED-LIUM 3 segmentation for ASR and a longer segmentation for SQA, which leads to 1155 and 287 utterances for ASR and SQA respectively.
+However, one utterance may contain multiple QAs, and there are 1407 QAs in the test set.
 We measure the semantic similarity between the predicted answers and the GPT-generated answers using BLEU and ROUGE-L metrics.